 Kyle Gibney is amutant who was experimented upon and genetically engineered by Secret Empire scientists using DNA replicated from Wyre.
 He has superhumanly acute senses, as well as superhuman speed, agility, reflexes, coordination, balance, and endurance.
 His teeth and nails are hardened and strong enough to rend substances as thick as bone.
 His body heals at a rate several times greater than that of a normal human being but not at the rate ofSabretooth's healing factor.[29]
 He also has various animal-like mutations common for "feral" mutants: leaf-shaped ears and eyes with neither pupils nor irises.

 He is an excellenthand-to-hand combatant with both special ops and martial arts training fromWolverine as well as the Canadian government's superhero Flight program, and is also trained in acrobatics and gymnastics.
 In his bestial rages, he relies more on sheer ferocity than fighting skill.
-As Wildheart, the savage, bestial side of his personality was suppressed by an unknown drug, but his savage self still threatened to overwhelm his sanity at all times.
+As Wildheart, the savage, bestial side of his personality was suppressed by an unknown drug, but still threatened to overwhelm his mind.

 An alternate universe version of Wild Child from Earth-58163 appears inHouse of M. This version is a member of the Red Guard, a group that servesExodus.[35]